CATDIMA/StillAlive/README.md

 ## Installation

-Make sure you have all following packages before compilation:
+Make sure you have all of the following packages before compiling:
 - cmake
 - libreadline-dev
 - libncurses-dev